-We will monitor the ongoing developments related to future policy and regulation:

-- Norwegian traffic light regulation and its implications for further growth.
-There is currently ongoing a trial which opposes this regulation. - Canada's commitment to ban open pen farming in 2025. - The decommissioning of salmon farming at the Discovery Islands, affecting one of our farms. - The European Union roll out of the financial taxonomy.
+We will monitor the ongoing developments related to future policy and regulation, such as the Norwegian traffic light regulation and its implications for further growth.
+The European Union roll out of the financial taxonomy.
 The technical screening criteria for salmon aquaculture has not yet been developed and has a wide range of possible implications for our future business.

-This analysis is performed by an internal task force established in the second half of 2020, throughout several workshops and collaborative efforts.
+This analysis is performed by an internal task force, throughout several workshops and collaborative efforts.